grafana/k6-docs/src/data/markdown/docs/03 cloud/05 Project and Team Management/02 Teams.md

 ### Managing team members

 Once members are added, they appear in the list.
-Organization admins and Team admins can add or remove members from it.
+Organization admins and Team admins can add or remove users from a team.

 ![Managing Team members in Team member listing](images/05-Teams/manage-team-members.png)